kamranahmedse/developer-roadmap/content/guides/http-caching.md

 ETag: W/"j82j8232ha7sdh0q2882" - Weak Etag (prefixed with `W/`)
 ```

 A strong validating ETag means that two resources are **exactly** same and there is no difference between them at all.
-While a weak ETag means that two resources are although not strictly same but could be considered same.
+While a weak ETag means that two resources although not strictly the same but could be considered the same.
 Weak etags might be useful for dynamic content, for example.

 Now you know what etags are but how does the browser make this request? by making a request to server while sending the available Etag in `If-None-Match` header.